tradingview/documentation-guidelines/PineUserManual/WritingStyle.md

 ### Em dash
-We use a space on each side of Em dashes:
+Contrary to standard practices in English, we use a space on each side of Em dashes.
+It makes them more visible with the Trebuchet MS font:
 - Providing a selection of color presets in your inputs — rather than a single color that can be changed — can help color-challenged users.